min-height

 The keyword values (in contrast to length and percentage values) are not influenced by the box-sizing property, they always set the size of the content box.

-of horizontal elements (when the writing mode is horizontal, i.e. the writing-mode property has a value of horizontal-tb
+Available, max-content, min-content and fit-content are equivalent to 0 when set on the min-height of horizontal elements (when the writing mode is horizontal, i.e. the writing-mode property has a value of horizontal-tb).

 Examples